singh-abhinash/Spring-Boot-Polling-Application/Contribution.md

 3. Create a new branch for your changes: `git checkout -b feature/your-feature`.
 4. Make your changes and commit them: `git commit -m "Description of changes"`.
 5. Push your changes to your forked repository: `git push origin feature/your-feature`.
-6. Open a pull request on the [main repository](https://github.com/singh-abhinash/Implementation-of-JWT-Authentication.git).
+6. Open a pull request on the [main repository](https://github.com/singh-abhinash/Spring-Boot-Polling-Application.git).

 Let's work together to make this project even better!

+##HAPPY CODING!! - ABHINASH SINGH